Skip to content

 • compliant with your organization’s PKI policy.

-Firefly will handle the load of signing certificate requests, even during high rates of certificate renewals, instead of the TLS Protect Datacenter.
-TLS Protect Datacenter will only be required when Firefly is restarted or when renewing the subordinate CA certificate.
+Issuer will handle the load of signing certificate requests, even during high rates of certificate renewals, instead of the TLS Protect Datacenter.
+TLS Protect Datacenter will only be required when Issuer is restarted or when renewing the subordinate CA certificate.

-In this scenario, authentication between Firefly and the TLS Protect Datacenter will use OIDC, where the Kubernetes cluster hosting Firefly issues short-lived JWT credentials, which are then validated by TLS Protect Datacenter.
+In this scenario, authentication between Issuer and the TLS Protect Datacenter will use OIDC, where the Kubernetes cluster hosting Issuer issues short-lived JWT credentials, which are then validated by TLS Protect Datacenter.

 Prerequisites